 Sophia grew up in Houston and loved how scrappy and eccentric it is.
 She currently lives in Colorado is still trying to figure out what to call home.
 She graduated in 2019 from Colorado College with a degree in Political Science.
 Sophia interned at the Intervale Center in Burlington, Vermont, and that experience framed her approach to agriculture-focused work.
 She seeks to work with organizations that are community-oriented, farmer-focused, and scalable.
-Sophia is a research resident with both commercialization and Ecosphere Studies.
+Sophia is a research resident with both Crop Stewardship and Ecosphere Studies.

 What would people never guess that you do as part of your role at TLI?